Plyrolith/teerex/README.md

 ```

 ### `image`
-Display a single image and make it available for *GLightbox*.
+Display a single image and make it available for *fslightbox*.
 Parameters:
 - href, absolute or relative to current page